 Past Food Justice Month events have included:

-- Free, locally-sourced food from farmer’s markets and local vendors, a petting zoo, and informational tables and fliers held on the Academic Quad, located centrally on campus.
+Free, locally-sourced food from farmer’s markets and local vendors, a food truck, and informational tables and fliers held on the Academic Quad, located centrally on campus.

 Here's an example of an Earth Day Themed Marketplace Menu:

 Homestyle @ Chef's Corner - Organic Mediterranean Chicken (gf) or Eggplant (v)(gf) with Local & Organic Lemon Potatoes (v)(gf) and a Spinach Salad (v)(gf)

 Sauté Station - Earth Day Bowl - Cauliflower (v)(gf), Lentils (v)(gf), Beans (v)(gf), Marinated Mushrooms (v)(gf), Kale (v)(gf), Tofu (v)(gf), Carrot (v)(gf) and Lemon Tahini Dressing (v)(l)(gf)

 Specialty Salad - Organic Quinoa and Organic Adzuki Bean Salad w/ Tomato, Scallions, Parsley, Cilantro, Lemon Zest and Lemon Dressing (v)(gf)(w/wo grilled chicken tenders)